Deep dive

 These stories underscore the importance of selecting appropriate KPIs and using comprehensive legal software to facilitate data collection and process improvement.
 By focusing on specific metrics like time-to-close and average time per request stage, legal departments can identify inefficiencies and implement targeted solutions to enhance overall performance.

-If you’re spending hours pulling together reports from multiple sources, or even maintaining unwieldy homegrown spreadsheets full of operational data, you’re not alone.
+If you’re spending hours pulling together reports from multiple sources, or even maintaining unwieldy homegrown spreadsheets full of operational data, you can do better.
 Many legal teams struggle to get a clear picture of their workload and impact.

 By automating intake, tracking, and reporting, a centralized legal intake and matter management platform helps your in-house legal team: